 The PTP standard was designed to be flexible, recognizing that different applications would have different requirements from a reference time structure.
 SMPTE, therefore, was able to adopt IEEE 1588-2008 and set on it constraints that are specific to the requirements of media architectures.
 This broadcast profile is known as SMPTE ST 2059-2.

 The fundamental architecture of SMPTE ST 2059 is a grandmaster clock, which probably gets precise time of day from a service like GPS or GLONASS.
-The grandmaster feeds a number of boundary clock switches – you could think of these as the slave SPGs.
-The boundary clock switch acts as a slave to the grandmaster, and as a master to the edge devices.
+The grandmaster feeds a number of boundary clock switches – you could think of these as the follower SPGs.
+The boundary clock switch acts as a follower to the grandmaster, and as a leader to the edge devices.

 A difference between traditional timing and IP is that, while in SDI, the propagation delay of timecode is constant, in an IP network, there are latencies through each switch and device.
 And those latencies will vary randomly, because of delays through the switch (which will be dependent on traffic) and the time taken to process signals.

-To calculate those latencies, a master clock will send a Sync message then a Follow-up message.
-The slave then sends a Delay Request, to which the master responds with a Delay Response.
-From these four messages, it is possible to calculate the latency through that part of the communication path – including delays in processing, as well as in the network – and set the slave time to the same time as the master.
+To calculate those latencies, a leader clock will send a Sync message then a Follow-up message.
+The follower then sends a Delay Request, to which the leader responds with a Delay Response.
+From these four messages, it is possible to calculate the latency through that part of the communication path – including delays in processing, as well as in the network – and set the follower time to the same time as the leader.

 As we will see in a later blog, SMPTE’s constraints on IEEE 1588-2008 deliver synchronization across the network to within a few µs, with a lock- up time less than 10 seconds, which is impressive.